Attention on flow control: transformer-based reinforcement learning for lift regulation in highly disturbed flows: Methodology

 representing how much attention the $i$th token should pay attention to the $j$th token.
 This attention is used to assemble the output $h_i^{(m)} \in \mathbb{R}^{d_{\text{k}}}$ as the weighted sum of the value vectors $V_j^{(m)}$,

 The final output $h_i \in \mathbb{R}^{\dimstate}$ is obtained by concatenating the $h_i^{(m)}$ from each head into a single vector:

 and represents the contextualized representation of the $i$th token.
 This output of the self-attention layer is fed into the feedforward network layer, which introduces nonlinearity to refine the token representation.
 The combination of the self-attention layer and the feedforward layer is an encoder layer.
 In the current work, our transformer employs two encoder layers with two attention heads in each layer.
 After the observation sequence $\left(o_{t-(N-1)},o_{t-(N-2)}, \dots, o_t\right)$ is processed by the two-layer transformer structure, we obtain a sequence of contextualized representations $\left( \tilde{h}_{t-(N-1)}, \tilde{h}_{t-(N-2)}, \dots, \tilde{h}_t \right)$, where $\tilde{h}_t \in \mathbb{R}^{\dimstate}$ incorporates information from the entire observation window.
 In the current work, we extract the final element $\tilde{h}_t$ from this sequence and treat it as the latent representation of the probable state.
 This latent representation is then passed to the policy and value networks, which provide the probability distribution over the action space (for action selection) and the approximated expected return on that state (for state-value estimation), respectively.
-Figure~\ref{fig:pomdp_transformer}(b) summarizes this framework.
+Fig. \ref{fig:pomdp_transformer}(b) summarizes this framework.
 For clarity, $\dimobs=12$, $\dimstate=32$, $\dimhead=16$, and $\numhead=2$ in this study.
+We also note that the adopted transformer structure in the present study is empirically demonstrated as a practical choice but may not necessarily be the only choice, and a comprehensive architecture benchmark (e.g. transformer vs. LSTM vs. MLP) will be an interesting direction for future work.

-We use the proximal policy optimization (PPO) algorithm \citep{schulman2017} to approximate the optimal policy.
+We use the proximal policy optimization (PPO) algorithm \cite{schulman2017} to approximate the optimal policy.
 Both the policy and the value networks consist of two hidden layers with $32$ hidden units each, where each hidden layer employs a Rectified Linear Unit activation function.
 The loss function that training seeks to minimize comprises three components.
 PPO, as a gradient-based model-free algorithm following the actor-critic framework, introduces a clipped surrogate objective to ensure updating within a safe region, constituting the first loss component